Prohibited Substances Decontamination In QLD

 - Clean wall surfaces, floor surfaces and ceiling surfaces

-Jim’s Hazardous Material Removal use advanced technologies and environmentally friendly chemicals to combat the effects of meth in the home.
+Jim’s Hazardous Material Removal use advanced technologies and environmentally friendly chemicals to combat the effects in the property.

-Following the remediation process, the property will be retested by a forensic hygienist for methamphetamine and samples will be sent to an independent laboratory for analysis.
+Following the remediation process, the property will be retested by a forensic hygienist and the samples will be sent to an independent laboratory for analysis.

 Mould comes in many colours – black, blue, white, green and orange… and despite the pretty hues and patterns, mould is potentially your biggest threat to a healthy home.
 The most common types of mould include aspergillus, cladosporium and stachybotrys atra (also known as black mould).
 Aspergillus is a...